 Red-Winged Blackbird

-They are year-round residents in most of the United States.
-Canada and the northern strip of the US see them exclusively during the breeding season.
+Red-winged blackbirds are year-round residents in most of the U.S., while Canada and the northern strip of the United States see them exclusively during the breeding season.

 Males make a sound like, “Conk-la-ree.”
 At only 1 second, the song is fast, with a single note followed by a trill.
 Females reply to the males with 3-5 notes that sound like “chit-chit-chit-chit” or “check-check-check-check.”

-Red-Winged Blackbirds make their calls throughout the year, unlike birds that are noisy in the springtime and quiet for the rest of the year.
+Red-winged blackbirds make their calls throughout the year, unlike birds that are noisy in the springtime and quiet for the rest of the year.
 When alarmed, they will intensify their call and produce it with more enthusiasm.
+These birds are fiercely territorial, and one reason they sing in the morning is to announce their presence to any other birds in the area.

 Tufted Titmouse

 What a cute little bird!
-The Tufted Titmouse is a lovely gray color, with peachy-orange tones showing up along the wings.
-Males and females look alike; they both have a cute crest atop their heads.
+The Tufted Titmouse is a lovely gray color with peachy-orange tones showing up along the wings.
+Males and females look alike, sporting a cute crest atop their heads.

 They are non-migratory, and their range includes the eastern half of the United States, from Maine to Florida, and just a bit west of the Mississippi River.